-The standard test was performed in order to measure the performance of the two in another scale in which a driving giant of 7 and half inches of lag bolts had to be driven via 2 wooden blocks.
+The standard test was performed in order to measure the performance of the two on another scale in which a driving giant of 7 and a half inches of lag bolts had to be driven via 2 wooden blocks.

 And here again, the Milwaukee 2407-22 M12 outperformed the Ridgid by a huge gap.
 The Ridgid had to struggle a lot of times just to drive the bolts away at such a quick pace.

 Now let’s talk about the battery life which is yet another crucial factor to weigh the differences.
 Milwaukee M12 batteries are famous in the market for having the quickest.

 They charge from zero to a hundred percent in less than an hour.
 Of course, that’s very hard to beat.